skip to content

 • Formal (hall) - a College meal (normally three courses) with waiter service.
 Formal attire (and gown) is worn.
 The regularity and price varies by College.

-• Lent (spring) term – Each academic year consists of three eight-week terms (Michaelmas, Lent and Easter).
-Lent term runs from January to early March.
+• Lent (spring) term – Each academic year consists of 3 x 8-week terms (Michaelmas, Lent and Easter).
+Lent term runs from January to March.

 • Matriculation – this is the formal admission of a student to the University.

-• Michaelmas (autumn) term – Each academic year consists of three eight-week terms (Michaelmas, Lent and Easter).
-Michaelmas term runs from October to early December.
+• Michaelmas (autumn) term – Each academic year consists of 3 x 8-week terms (Michaelmas, Lent and Easter).
+Michaelmas term runs from October to December.

 • MCR (Middle Combination Room) – the postgraduate community in your College.
 Usually there is a physical room in which postgraduate students can hang out, as well as an organisation that runs events and represents the interests of the postgraduate students.